 There are several industry techniques used to compensate DC/DC regulators.
 The method presented here is easy to calculate and yields high phase margins.
 For most conditions, the regulator has a phase margin between 60 and 90 degrees.
-The method presented here ignores the effects of the slope compensation that is internal to the TPS54388-Q1.
+The method presented here ignores the effects of the slope compensation that is internal to the TPS57114-Q1.
 Since the slope compensation is ignored, the actual cross over frequency is usually lower than the cross over frequency used in the calculations.
+Use SwitcherPro software for a more accurate design.